LearningTheSecretsOfData/CS-401_Website/index.md

 ## Q1: Which are the most frequent music genre appearing in movies ?

+#### Histogram of the most frequent music genres
 {% include Q1_histogram.html %}

+#### Pie chart of the Top 20 frequent music genres
 {% include Q1_pie.html %}

+#### Slider to choose the minimum number of counts for the music genres
 {% include Q1_slider.html %}

+#### Slider to choose the minimum number of counts for the music genres without soundtrack in names
 {% include Q1_slider_without_soundtrack.html %}